bruceravel/demeter/documentation/Athena/hephaestus.rst

 Credits
 -------

-- The layout of :demeter:`hephaestus` -- with its button bar on the left side which changes the mode of the main part of the program -- was inspired by the personal information management program I use on my KDE systems, Kontact.
+- The layout of :demeter:`hephaestus` |nd| with its button bar on the left side which changes the mode of the main part of the program
+  |nd| was inspired by the personal information management program I
+  use on my KDE systems, Kontact.
 I found it effective so I swiped it for this program.

 - The pictures used on the buttons were cropped from images I found using Google.
 The picture of the ion chamber is from the Advanced